Roy-SR-007/Somjit.web/content/publication/TrtCombo/index.md

 **The Algorithm of generating treatment combinations in Standard Order**

-In order to list down the `2^n` treatment combinations in a `2^n` factorial experiment, in an arranged manner, i.e., in the **standard order**.
-The control group labeled as `1` is introduced in the list first.
+In order to list down the `2^n` treatment combinations in a `2^n` factorial experiment, in an arranged manner, i.e., in the **standard order**, the control group labeled as `1` is introduced first in the list.
 Then a new letter is introduced chronologically and its combination with every other previously introduced treatment combinations is listed down.
 This is repeated until all the `n` letters gets exhausted in the set of `n` factors involved in the experiment.

-**NOTE** :: When combining a particular treatment combination with the previously introduced treatment combinations, avoid or omit the letters appearing `twice` in the combination.
+**NOTE** :: When combining a particular treatment combination with the previously introduced treatment combinations, avoid or omit the letters appearing `twice` in the combination, i.e. the combination of `ac` and `bc` is `abcc`, which is eventually reported as `ab`.

 **Summary of the Package and its Working**